-As part of the Public Percent for Art Program, 1% of Sixth Street Viaduct construction budget must go to a public art component of the project.
-This amounts to $1.3 Million for the public art component.
-The public art will be integrated during the new Viaduct’s design and construction phases.
+As part of the Public Percent for Art Program, 1% of the Sixth Street Viaduct construction budget is designated for a public art component of the project.
+This amounts to $1.3 million for the public art component, which will be integrated during the new Viaduct’s design and construction phases.

 During his interview and presentation to the Artist Selection Committee, Kaino emphasized the need to engage local communities and honor the bridge’s special significance as an iconic crossing that connects the Downtown Arts District and Boyle Heights.
 He also underscored the importance of the human connection to the Viaduct, presenting material where he chronicled conversations with various people on the bridge who use it on a regular basis.
 His project for the Viaduct will likely explore the role and potential of infrastructure as social context.